 The patient transport and accommodation unit assists in coordinating, assessing and processing the transport and accommodation needs of hospital patients.
 If you are having difficulty getting to the Eye and Ear for an appointment or have special needs, the Eye and Ear has advice about how to seek assistance.

-The Eye and Ear has an onsite pharmacy in East Melbourne to provide patients with their eye and ENT medication needs.
+The Eye and Ear has two onsite pharmacies in East Melbourne to provide patients with their eye and ENT medication needs.
 With a focus on medication safety, pharmacy staff will provide up to date information and advice for you to get the most from your medicines.
-Our pharmacy is located on the ground floor of the Peter Howson Wing and is open between 9am to 6pm, Monday to Friday.

 We like to know our patients are medically fit and as relaxed as possible before their surgery.
 As part of our pre-admission service for younger, healthier patients, we generally phone three or four days prior to your surgery to interview you and answer any questions you may have about your procedure.
 If you are an older patient or have a more complex condition, we invite you in several weeks before your operation to do some tests and answer your questions about the surgery and recovery.